awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

 To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline, use the commands below instead\.
-The `--trust` option indicates which other account should have permissions to deploy AWS CDK applications into this environment; specify the pipeline's AWS account ID\.
+The \-\-trust option indicates which other account should have permissions to deploy AWS CDK applications into this environment; specify the pipeline's AWS account ID\.

 Again, you may omit the \-\-profile option if your default AWS profile contains the necessary credentials or if you are using the `AWS_*` environment variables to provide your AWS account credentials\.